Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

-Objects like: Ball, Brick, and Paddle own all of the properties they need to render themselves on canvas.
+Objects like: `Ball`, `Brick`, and `Paddle` own all of the properties they need to render themselves on canvas.

 It makes sense they should own their render method.